On the $H$-ring structure of infinite Grassmannians: Virtual Grassmannians and natural operations on them

 What we clearly miss is the equivalence of the two product operations, which is equivalent to the problem of multiplicative commutativity. \end{point} \begin{point} We must look for a weaker equivalence relation in order to get the missing identities.
 That will be a notion of algebraic homotopy.
 Let us define $\mathbf 0_\Xi=\langle0_\Xi,0_\Xi\rangle$ and $\mathbf 0_\Xi'=\langle1_\Xi,1_\Xi\rangle$, in general.
 We will also use the notation $\mathbf I_\Xi=\langle1_\Xi,1_\Xi\rangle$ but in different context.
 We say that the maps $f_1:X\rightarrow \mathcal G^{(2)}_{\Omega_1}(\mathfrak A)$ and $f_2:X\rightarrow \mathcal G^{(2)}_{\Omega_2}(\mathfrak A)$ are algebraically homotopic if there are index sets $\Omega_{10},\Omega_{11},\Omega_{\tilde 20},\Omega_{\tilde 21},$ and a map

 which allows a multiplicative inverse $g^{-1}$ such that

-ie. if after stabilization the values are conjugate.
+i.~e. if after stabilization the values are conjugate.
 We denote this as $f_1\simalg f_2$.
 This is an equivalence relation: if $f_2\simalg f_3$ is realized by a similar map $h$, then

 indeed.
 So, algebraic homotopy is a combination of equivalence by stabilization and equivalence by conjugation.
-In what follows dependence on $X$ will often be suppressed.
+In what follows, dependence on $X$ will often be suppressed.

-Using this notion of equivalence which clearly generalizes natural equivalence we may set out to demonstrate the missing identities of additive inverse and equality of products.
-However, weakening the equivalence relation introduces some further problems.
-When we consider the generalization of classical structures up to homotopy we do not only have to worry about the classical identities
+Using this notion of equivalence, which generalizes natural equivalence, we may set out to demonstrate the missing identities of additive inverse and equality of products.
+However, weakening the equivalence relation introduces further problems.
+When we consider the generalization of classical structures up to homotopy, we have to worry not only about the classical identities

-but that the operations themselves are compatible to algebraic homotopy, ie.
+but also about the compatibility of the operations with algebraic homotopy, i.~e.

 Homotopy compatibility is rather trivial in the topological setting but it is less trivial in the algebraic setting.
-Nevertheless, we can reduce this problem: \begin{itemize} \item[i.)]
-We can check compatibility it in the variables separately. \item[ii.)]
-Even there, it is sufficient to check it in two special cases: First we must check invariance for stabilization, ie. the case $f'_i=f\oplus\mathbf 0_{\Xi_0}\oplus\mathbf 0_{\Xi_1}'$, and, second, to check conjugation invariance, when $f_i\xrightarrow{g}f'_i$. \end{itemize} Taking direct sum of operators we can easily see that the sum operation is compatible to algebraic homotopy.
+Nevertheless, we can reduce this problem: \begin{itemize} \item[(i)] We can check compatibility in the variables separately. \item[(ii)] Even there, it is sufficient to check it in two special cases: First we must check invariance for stabilization, i.~e. the case $f'_i=f\oplus\mathbf 0_{\Xi_0}\oplus\mathbf 0_{\Xi_1}'$, and, second, to check conjugation invariance when $f_i\xrightarrow{g}f'_i$. \end{itemize} Taking direct sum of operators, we can see easily that the sum operation is compatible with algebraic homotopy.
 We do not have to worry about the homotopy compatibility of the operations $\mathbf 0$ and $\mathbf 1$.
-What is left are the homotopy compatibility of the additive inverse and the product, although these problems are not equally hard.
-Here we summarize what are the identities we want to prove: \begin{enumerate} \item Addivite inverse \item Homotopy compatibility of the inverse \item Equality of products (or multiplicative commutativity) \item Homotopy compatibility of the products \end{enumerate} \end{point}
+The homotopy compatibility of the additive inverse and the product are left to be demonstrated, although these problems are not equally hard.
+We summarize what are the identities we want to prove: \begin{enumerate} \item Addivite inverse. \item Homotopy compatibility of the inverse. \item Equality of products (or multiplicative commutativity). \item Homotopy compatibility of the products. \end{enumerate} \end{point}